wombleton/gitlaw-nz/acts/E/Electronic Identity Verification Act 2012.md

     (3) A person commits an offence who knowingly uses an electronic identity credential that has not been issued to him or her.

-    (4) A person who commits an offence against this section is liable on conviction on indictment to,---
+    (4) A person who commits an offence against this section is liable on conviction to,---

     *   (a) if an individual,---